Betty Halff-Epstein: Second World War

 At the beginning of the Second World War, Gérard Halff died at the age of 50.
 While he was in hospital, he instructed his wife in all aspects of running the business.
 Halff-Epstein took over the management from her late husband against the will of her in-laws and prevailed against her husband's former business partner who wanted to hand over the clientele to his recently founded company.
 The takeover of the company took place under difficult conditions: During the post-war period, Halff-Epstein had to convince business partners of her abilities as a managing director on numerous business trips to France, Belgium and England.
 Through this fundamental work, Halff-Epstein helped the company to boom in the 1950s and 1960s.

-Due to the tense political situation in Europe, Halff-Epstein wanted to emigrate to the US, where she had relatives, after the death of her husband.
+Due to the tense political situation in Europe, Halff-Epstein wanted to emigrate to the United States, where she had relatives, after the death of her husband.
 With the help of a lively correspondence between the American embassy in Germany and the American consulate in Zurich, as well as affidavits from her circle of friends and family in the US, she obtained a visa.
 However, her daughters, especially the elder Marlise, successfully resisted emigration.
 Halff-Epstein spent most of the war period in Basel.
 Her daughters stayed in Geneva with Betty's sister Ruth during the war.

 Throughout the Nazi era, Betty Halff-Epstein and her brother Max Epstein helped Jewish friends and relatives abroad.
 Before the war began, the help focused on their uncle and cousin in Freiburg im Breisgau (DE).
-Max Epstein in particular tried to make it possible for his cousin and his family to emigrate to the USA.
+Max Epstein in particular tried to make it possible for his cousin and his family to emigrate to the US.
 The uncle was deported to the Camp de Gurs (FR), which he survived.
 For many friends and acquaintances, Halff-Epstein wrote to her contacts in the US to procure affidavits, but not always successfully.